ViTSP: A Vision Language Models Guided Framework for Solving Large-Scale Traveling Salesman Problems: Introduction

-In this study, we reconsider how recent advances of pre-trained generative models can effectively complement established OR techniques for solving varying large-scale TSP instances to facilitate broader application domains.
-We leverage pre-trained VLMs to provide adaptive decomposition heuristics that integrate directly into the optimization routine.
-Effective decomposition must account not only for spatial locality but also for combinatorial neighborhoods that help escape local optima.
+In this study, we reconsider how pre-trained generative models can effectively complement established OR techniques for solving large-scale TSP instances with varying distributions and scales, enabling broader optimization applications.
+We leverage pre-trained VLMs to provide adaptive decomposition heuristics that complement the existing optimization routine, as effective decomposition must account not only for spatial locality but also for combinatorial neighborhoods that help escape local optima.
 VLMs are well-suited for this task, as they can interpret instance-specific spatial structures by treating TSP instances as 2D images, enabling more informed selection of subproblems.
-Importantly, unlike ML approaches that require domain-specific training and graph embeddings, VLMs offer generic reasoning capabilities that avoid costly data collection or retraining.
-Furthermore, the subproblems, being smaller than their original TSP, can be reliably solved by exact solvers, avoiding performance degradation often experienced in learned neural solvers \citep{joshi_learning_2022, wu_neural_2024}.
+Unlike ML approaches that require domain-specific training for graph embeddings, VLMs offer generic reasoning capabilities without costly data collection or retraining.
+The resulting subproblems, being smaller than their original TSP, can be reliably solved by exact solvers, avoiding performance degradation often experienced in learned neural solvers \citep{joshi_learning_2022, wu_neural_2024}.